 That is a good question.
 We have been an electrical contractor in North County San Diego for over 40 years.
 Our employees live and spend locally (as possible) helping the local communities.
 Our goal is to build a relationship that you can rely on.
 We sometimes can catch things other companies don’t that end up costing more money once you’ve signed a contract with them.
 We’re up front about the costs associated with your project.
 Unfortunately some contractors aren’t, or they just don’t know what they don’t know.
 We’re even servicing warranties from other solar contractors that are out of business.

 We also specialize in EV charging stations and general electrical work, ensuring that we’ll continue to be around to serve your warranties.
 We have extensive experience, the knowledge to pick the right high quality components, and the longevity to be there when you need us the most.
 We believe it says something that 95% of our work comes from both referrals and repeat customers.
 References are available upon request.

 3. What do you need from me to determine if solar makes sense?

 All we need is a way to contact you, your home address, mailing zip code, and a copy of your electric bill.
 From there we can give you an idea if solar will work for you.
-If everything looks good, we will set up a time to visit your solar site and guide you through the rest of process.
+If everything looks good, we will set up a time to visit your install site and guide you through the rest of process.